 If the Direct Loan funds have been disbursed to the student who has reduced their hours, the loan will not be adjusted.
 Although, the student´s enrollment adjustment may cause an overaward.
 If the student has other forms of aid, the awards may be reduced or canceled to reduce or eliminate the overaward situation.
-Second disbursements may be adjusted or canceled as well, if applicable.
+Second disbursements may be adjusted or canceled, if applicable.

-The student must pay UHV for tuition and fees, if applicable, for continued enrollment in courses in a less than half–time status.
+The student must pay UHV for any outstanding tuition and fees for continued enrollment in courses in a less than half–time status.

-Students who withdraw prior to the 13th class day (5th class day for summer sessions) will have the Return to Title IV calculation computed for all Federal aid disbursed.
+Students who withdraw prior to the 13th class day will have the Return to Title IV calculation computed for all Federal aid disbursed.
 A portion of the student´s federal aid will be adjusted downward which may result in the student repaying a portion of federal aid disbursed.
 Refer to the Return of Title IV Funds Policy for withdrawals on or after the 1st class day.

 One hundred percent of all institutional and state financial aid will be returned to the funds.
 Financial aid adjustments may result in the student repaying a portion of any financial aid disbursed.

-Students who withdraw prior to the 21st class day (7th class day for summer sessions) may have their tuition and fee scholarship adjusted to equal the student´s recalculated tuition and fee bill.
-A debit for the difference will be applied to the student´s account.
+Students who withdraw prior to the 21st class day may have their tuition and fee scholarship adjusted to equal the student´s recalculated tuition and fee bill.
+A negative adjustment will be applied to the student´s account.

 If a student withdraws and, as a result of applying an institutional refund policy the school reverses, reduces or cancels a student's charges, the Return requirements still apply.
 The statute mandates that an otherwise eligible student who begins attendance at a school and is disbursed or could have been disbursed Title IV grant or loan funds prior to a withdrawal earns a portion of those Title IV funds.
 If, as a result of the withdrawal, an institution adjusts or eliminates a student's institutional charges, or changes a student's enrollment status, the changes made by the institution have no bearing on the applicability of the requirements in 34 CFR 668.22.
 Moreover, the charges used in the Return calculation are always the charges on the student's enrollment status changed prior to withdrawal.
 However, if a student's enrollment status changed prior to and unrelated to the withdrawal, the effect of that change on institutional charges appropriately should be reflected in any Return calculation.